joelburton/Javascript2/laundry_timer.md

 Laundry Timer
 =============

+Almost no one has private laundry in SF.
+Fortunately, most people have a laundromat near enough to their house, and so they leave their laundry there.
+I usually do multiple loads at once, so I've developed a queueing system to handle it.

 This is a much more complicated exercise than the previous one.
 We'll be reintroducing the concept of a main event loop.
 Rather than waiting for user input however, the main event loop will just run every second.
 Our functions are going to be executed either in response to events (mouse clicks), or once a second.

 ###Dramatis Persone###